 Kubernetes nodes use the container runtime to launch, manage, and stop containers running in Pods.
 The Kubernetes project is removing built-in support for the Docker runtime in Kubernetes version 1.24 and later.
 To achieve this, Kubernetes is removing a component called dockershim, which allows Docker to communicate with Kubernetes components like the kubelet.

 Because of this change, GKE will stop supporting node images that use Docker as the runtime in GKE version 1.24 and later.
-If you use a Docker-based node image, you must migrate to a node image that uses the containerd container runtime if you want to upgrade to GKE version 1.24 and later.
+If you use a Docker-based node image and want to upgrade to GKE version 1.24 and later, you must migrate to a node image that uses the containerd container runtime.
+GKE pauses automatic upgrades to version 1.24 for any clusters using Docker-based node images.
+To learn more, see How Kubernetes deprecations work with GKE.

 The containerd runtime is an industry-standard container runtime that's supported by Kubernetes, and used by many other projects.
 The containerd runtime provides the layering abstraction that allows for the implementation of a rich set of features like gVisor and Image streaming to extend GKE functionality.